qbwc/qbwc/README.md

     end

+### Check versions ###

+If you want to return server version or check client version you can override server_version_response or check_client_version methods in your controller.
+Check QB web connector guide for allowed responses.

 ## Contributing to qbwc

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet